 We are pleased to announce the upcoming Columbia University Peace and Social Change Workshop designed to generate knowledge, build skills, strengthen relationships and exchange strategies amongst front-line advocates and organizers working within the United States on issues of racial and gender justice, social change, and more broadly, genuine security for all people.

 The two-day intensive workshop will bring together activists, practitioners, and academics from around the country to build relationships, exchange ideas and learn from each other.
 The workshop will take place May 21-22, 2018 at Columbia University in New York City.
-Participants will also have opportunities to participate in additional online and in-person activities throughout the year.
+Participants will be selected through application process and will also have opportunities to participate in additional online and in-person activities throughout the year.
 Participation is free.
 The WPS program will cover all costs related to travel, lodging, and meals throughout the May workshop.

 Given the current global social and political climate, there is an urgent need to deepen our understanding of “security.”
 Solidarity and social change movements in the US and beyond—ranging from anti-violence against women (e.g. #metoo, Billion Women Rising, and Ni Una Menos) to Movement for Black Lives, and poor people’s movements— are sending clear messages on the importance of understanding peace and security beyond contexts of armed conflict and war.
 Fundamentally, we must expand notions of security to include struggles for sustainable collective and individual livelihoods, dignity and respect for all persons and social groups, and protection from avoidable harm to people and the environment.
 Therefore, one of the aims of the WPS workshop more broadly is to support and convene grassroots and social change practitioners working on issues less commonly associated with a peace and security agenda: racial justice, economic rights, sexual and reproductive rights, and environmental sustainability, to name a few.